AI Danger

 the next 20 years is very low.
 Before the most recent impressive public

-advances in AI technology, ChatGPT and other large
+advances in AI technology, ChatGPT and other large language models (LLM)https://en.wikipedia.org/wiki/Escrow

-https://en.wikipedia.org/wiki/Large_language_modelPlaceholder description for
+description for https://en.wikipedia.org/wiki/Escrowlarge language models

-in particular, my expectation for HLMI in the next 20 years was that it
+(LLM) in particular, my expectation for HLMI in the next 20

-was negligible, something like 1%.
-Nothing I'd seen had indicated that
+years was that it was negligible, something like 1%.
+Nothing I'd seen

-without many breakthroughs.
-And, the field has been in a lot of flux in
+anything like that without many breakthroughs.
+And, the field has been

-the last decade or two to say the least, which indicates that solid,
+in a lot of flux in the last decade or two to say the least, which

-important that I'd expect to see before the development run up to
+which is something important that I'd expect to see before the

 I was very impressed by ChatGPT, using it for myself and seeing other